Page Reviewed / Updated - Feb. 2017

 Almost all assisted living communities offer residents a choice of room size.
 Modern communities typically offer enough public spaces and activity rooms, that residents often find they don’t require a large private room.
 Renting a “studio” instead of a one-bedroom apartment can reduce monthly payments by 15% - 20%.
 Annually, this can result in a savings of $6,000 - $8,000 for a community that charges the national average of $3,600 / month.

-Not all assisted living communities offer two bedroom apartments and a shared living situation is not appropriate for everyone.
-However, if available and appropriate, sharing an apartment can save 10% - 20% over a single unit.
+Most assisted living residences offer two-bedroom apartments and while a shared living situation is not appropriate for everyone, sharing an apartment can save 10% - 20% over a single unit.
 For a community of average cost, this saves $4,000 - $8,000 / year.
-An additional benefit of sharing a two bedroom unit is the increased living space and a separation of sleeping and socializing areas.
+An additional benefit of sharing a two-bedroom unit is the increased living space and a separation of sleeping and socializing areas.
 Furthermore, many seniors find a social benefit in having a suite-mate.

-The same level and quality of care usually costs more in urban areas due to higher real estate values and the increased cost of living in urban areas.
-Finding an assisted living residence just an hour away from a city center can reduce costs as much as 25%.
-An additional benefit is often increased personal space in suburban or rural assisted living communities as typically they are built specifically for assisted living while city residences are usually conversions of existing properties.
+The same level and quality of care usually costs more in urban areas due to higher real estate values and the increased cost of living.
+Finding an assisted living residence just an hour away from a city can reduce costs as much as 25%.
+An additional benefit is the increased personal space in suburban or rural assisted living communities.
+Typically, non-urban assisted living communities are built specifically for this purpose while city residences are conversions of existing properties.